-The school staff includes a range of specialist teachers, a HPGE teacher, music and languages teachers, to cater for high potential and gifted students across a range of domains.
-These staff are supported by our Assistant Principals of Curriculum Instruction.
+The school staff includes a range of specialist teachers, including a school-funded STEM/enrichment programs teacher, music and languages teachers, to cater for high potential and gifted students across a range of domains.
 School Sport and PSSA also provide additional opportunities for students across the physical domain.

-The school facilitates opportunities and encourages participation in programs within, and outside the classroom to provide opportunities for high potential and gifted learners in a range of domains.
+The school facilitates opportunities and encourages participation in programs beyond the school to provide opportunities for high potential and gifted learners in a range of domains.

-The collaborative planning process enables the creation of differentiated learning programs which support the needs of HPGE students.
+The collaborative planning process enables the creation of differentiated learning programs which support the needs of HPG students.
 There is a strong focus across the school on promoting creative and critical thinking and rich and open-ended tasks, through the widespread use of inquiry learning and project-based learning.